Charlie and the Chocolate Factory (musical): Other international productions

 The first non-English production of Charlie and the Chocolate Factory opened on 8 November 2019 at La Fabbrica del Vapore in Milan, Italy.
 The production starred Christian Ginepro as Willy Wonka, with the role of Charlie shared between Gregorio Jeesee Cattaneo, Alessandro Notari, and Alberto Salve.
 The show closed on 23 February 2020, due to the Coronavirus pandemic.

 A Norwegian production of the show opened on 9 November 2019 at Det Norske Teatret.
 Fridtjof Stensæth Josefsen portrayed Willy Wonka, while Ole Opsal Stavrum and Peter Andreas Hjellnes Moseng shared the role of Charlie.

 A Brazilian production was announced in November 2019, produced by Atelier de Cultura.
 Cleto Baccic stars as Willy Wonka.
-The five kids are played by child actors, as in the original London production.
-The show was initially set to open in March 2020, at the Teatro Alfa in São Paulo.
+The five children are played by child actors, as in the original London production.
+The show was planned to open in March 2020, at the Teatro Alfa in São Paulo.
 However, due to the Coronavirus pandemic, the season was postponed.
 The show eventually opened on 17 September 2021 at the Teatro Renault.
 The production closed on 19 December 2021.

 In November 2019, Alexandre Piot announced that a French production of Charlie and the Chocolate Factory would open in Paris on 23 September 2020 at the Théâtre du Gymnase Marie Bell, with Arnaud Denissel in the role of Willy Wonka.
 Like the London production, the five kids are all played by child actors.
 Due to the COVID-19 pandemic, the show was postponed.
 The show opened on 31 October 2021.
 The show moved to the Théâtre Marigny on 18 February 2022 and closed on 9 April 2022.

 A Danish production opened at the Aarhus Theatre on 6 May 2021.
 Simon Mathew played Willy Wonka and Anders Baggesen played Grandpa Joe, while the role of Charlie was shared between Bertram Jarkilde and Oskar Mehlbye.
 The production closed at the Aarhus Theatre on 19 June 2021.
 The show transferred to the Østre Gasværk Teater on 11 February 2022 with Cartsen Svendsen in the role of Willy Wonka, alongside Kurt Ravn as Grandpa Joe and Bertram Hasforth Klem and Bertram Jarkilde sharing the role of Charlie.
 The production closed on 10 April 2022.

 In June 2020, Deep Bridge announced a Flemish production of Charlie and the Chocolate Factory with Nordin De Moor as Willy Wonka.
 Originally scheduled to open in December 2021, this production opened on 11 December 2022 at Stadsschouwburg Antwerpen.
 The making of this production and the reveal of the actors playing Charlie were discussed in the documentary series "Getekend Charlie Bucket" ("Signed Charlie Bucket").
+The show will be returning in the 2024 holiday season.